← All Neighbourhood Guides

 Ravine Lot Due Diligence

-Properties adjacent to or backing onto the Humber River are subject to Toronto and Region Conservation Authority (TRCA) regulations.
-This affects rear-yard alterations, fence installation, landscaping, decks, and outbuildings.
-Some properties are also within the regulatory flood plain, which has insurance and mortgage implications.
-This is not a standard home inspection item; buyers of ravine-adjacent properties should commission a TRCA review and consult with their lender before removing conditions.
-Review the TRCA property inquiry process at trca.ca before purchasing.
+Properties adjacent to or near the Humber River valley may fall within a Toronto and Region Conservation Authority (TRCA) Regulated Area.
+Certain development, grading, structures, shoreline or watercourse alterations, or other work may require TRCA review or a permit.
+Some properties are also within the regulatory flood plain, which can have insurance and mortgage implications.
+This is not a standard home inspection item; buyers of ravine-adjacent properties should contact TRCA Planning and Permits for a site-specific property inquiry and consult their lender before removing conditions.
+See trca.ca.

-Renovated / custom $2.5M – $4M Updated homes, larger footprints
+Renovated / custom $2.5M to $4M Updated homes, larger footprints

-Ravine estate $3M – $5M+ Direct valley exposure, limited supply
+Ravine estate $3M to $5M+ Direct valley exposure, limited supply

 Market condition Tightly held Low inventory, low turnover